-Coomealla Area, 9 miles upstream from Curlwaa, comprises 34,672 acres of which 30,869 acres were occupied at 30th June, 1960.
-Production consists of vine and citrus fruits, An extension of the Coomealla Irrigation Area was completed in recent years to provide irrigation farms for ex-servicemen, and 100 ex-servicemen were placed on the new farms.
+Coomealla Area, 9 miles upstream from Curlwaa, comprises 34,672 acres of which 31,664 acres were occupied at 30th June, 1961.
+Production consists primarily of vine and citrus fruits.
+An extension of the Coomealla Irrigation Area was completed in recent years to provide irrigation farms for ex-servicemen.